cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesResync"></a>
 # **packagesResync**
-> RpmPackageUpload packagesResync(owner, repo, slug)
+> ModelPackage packagesResync(owner, repo, identifier)

 Schedule a package for resynchronisation.